sju-senior-projects-2019/Hawk-Ride/README.md

   - Swift 4.0 and Xcode 9.0 are used to implement this project.
   - Fire base is used to host the database and track the requests between drivers and customers.
   - Google maps is used to show paths and locations of users.
-  - GeoFire is used to make query to find the nearest driver to the customer.
-  - Alamofire and SwiftyJSON are used to take the response of google map as Json respond and deserializing it.
+  - Alamofire used to take the response of google map as Json respond and deserializing it.
   - SVProgressHUD is used to show load ring.

 Prerequisites: